MahBestBro/regex/README.md

 # zig-regex
  A single file regex library written in and for Zig.

- **Note:** This library is still mostly unfinished, and as a result it cannot do a lot in its current state.
-For now I would reccomend using another library if you are looking for something robust.
+ **Note:** This library is still in development.
+For now I would recommend using another library if you are looking for something robust.

  This library was mainly inspired by the rough implementation of Ken Thompson's algorithm outlined in [this article](https://swtch.com/~rsc/regexp/regexp1.html) by Russ Cox, though not everything is based off it.